elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-the-bottomup-approach-help-in-sequencing-information-for-a-presentation.md

 url: /learn/education-studies/questions/how-does-the-bottomup-approach-help-in-sequencing-information-for-a-presentation
 score: -1.0
 related_article1:
-    id: 120684
+    id: 120679
     title: >-
-        How can one balance emotional engagement with factual information in a presentation?
+        What audience considerations should be taken into account when crafting a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-one-balance-emotional-engagement-with-factual-information-in-a-presentation
+    url: /learn/education-studies/questions/what-audience-considerations-should-be-taken-into-account-when-crafting-a-presentation
 related_article2:
-    id: 120662
+    id: 120666
     title: >-
-        Can you define storytelling in the context of presentations?
+        What are the steps involved in shaping information using a bottom-up approach?
-    subject: Digital Media
+    subject: Business and Management
-    url: /learn/digital-media/questions/can-you-define-storytelling-in-the-context-of-presentations
+    url: /learn/business-and-management/questions/what-are-the-steps-involved-in-shaping-information-using-a-bottomup-approach
 related_article3:
-    id: 120674
+    id: 120686
     title: >-
-        How does the Rags to Riches structure enhance storytelling in presentations?
+        How can one measure the effectiveness of storytelling in a presentation?
-    subject: Education Studies
+    subject: Digital Media
-    url: /learn/education-studies/questions/how-does-the-rags-to-riches-structure-enhance-storytelling-in-presentations
+    url: /learn/digital-media/questions/how-can-one-measure-the-effectiveness-of-storytelling-in-a-presentation
 related_article4:
-    id: 120683
+    id: 120665
     title: >-
-        What are the benefits of using a story arc in presentations?
+        Can you provide an example scenario where a bottom-up approach is effective?
-    subject: Education Studies
+    subject: Business and Management
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-a-story-arc-in-presentations
+    url: /learn/business-and-management/questions/can-you-provide-an-example-scenario-where-a-bottomup-approach-is-effective
 related_article5:
-    id: 120666
+    id: 120660
     title: >-
-        What are the steps involved in shaping information using a bottom-up approach?
+        What is the significance of having a solid foundation in crafting a presentation?
-    subject: Business and Management
+    subject: Education Studies
-    url: /learn/business-and-management/questions/what-are-the-steps-involved-in-shaping-information-using-a-bottomup-approach
+    url: /learn/education-studies/questions/what-is-the-significance-of-having-a-solid-foundation-in-crafting-a-presentation
 ---

 &nbsp;